14 Rare Anthurium Plants with Names and Pictures

 Rare Anthurium Varieties Collage

-Anthuriums are toxic to both humans and pets due to the presence of oxalate crystals.
+Anthuriums are considered toxic to both humans and pets due to the presence of oxalate crystals.
 If ingested these crystals cause digestive distress, breathing problems and skin irritation.

-14 Rare Magnificent Anthurium Varieties
+14 Magnificent Uncommon Anthuriums Varieties

-Our list of some of the Rare Anthuriums include Anthurium veitchii, Anthurium warocqueanum, Anthurium clarinervium, Anthurium dorayaki, Anthurium pallidiflorum, Anthurium magnificum, Anthurium papillilaminum among others.
+Rare Anthuriums include Anthurium veitchii, Anthurium warocqueanum, Anthurium clarinervium, Anthurium dorayaki, Anthurium pallidiflorum, Anthurium magnificum, Anthurium papillilaminum among others.

 1. Anthurium veitchii (King Anthurium)